Morpho Vault V2

 3. Advanced Liquidity Management

-Vaults V2 separate idle liquidity from allocated capital more explicitly.
+Morpho Vault V2 separates idle liquidity from allocated capital more explicitly.

 - Idle Assets: All user deposits and withdrawals flow through the main vault contract, which holds the idle assets.